Strict quantization of coadjoint orbits: Introduction

-Since we constructed a quantization of the holomorphic functions on a complex coadjoint orbit and restricted this quantization to real orbits, it follows that the algebras $(\analytics(\orb{}), *_\hbar)$ and $(\analytics(\orb{}'), *'_\hbar)$ are isomorphic if $\orb{}$ and $\orb{}'$ are coadjoint orbits of two Lie groups with the same complexification through one common element.
-This isomorphism generalizes the classical Wick rotation, which is an isomorphism between $\Pol(\mathbb{CP}^n)$ and $\Pol(D_n)$.
-However, this isomorphism does not necessarily preserve the complex conjugation.
+Since we constructed a quantization of the holomorphic functions on a complex coadjoint orbit and the restriction $\smash{\Hol(\orbext{})} \to \analytics(\orb{})$ is an isomorphism, the quantizations of different real orbits with the same complexification are related:

+\begin{maintheorem} If $\orb{}$ and $\orb{}'$ are coadjoint orbits of real semisimple connected Lie groups with the same complexification and through one common semisimple element, then the algebras $(\analytics(\orb{}), *_\hbar)$ and $(\analytics(\orb{}'), *'_\hbar)$ are isomorphic. \end{maintheorem} This isomorphism generalizes the classical Wick rotation, which can be interpreted as an isomorphism between the polynomial algebras $\Pol(\mathbb{CP}^n)$ and $\Pol(\mathbb D^n)$.
+However, this isomorphism does not necessarily respect the star involutions with which the algebras $\analytics(\orb{})$ are equipped.
+In other words, the algebras $\analytics(\orb{})$ and $\analytics(\orb{}')$ are isomorphic as algebras, but not necessarily as $^*$-algebras.

 In order to apply our quantization to physics, we should represent the Fr\'echet algebras $(\analytics(\orb{}), *_\hbar)$ on a Hilbert space.
 Given a positive linear functional we can use the GNS representation to do so.
-For a formal star product of Wick type all point evaluation functionals are positive.
+For a formal star product of Wick type all point evaluation functionals are formally positive.
 However, formal positivity means only that the first non-vanishing order is positive and therefore, as in this case, might not survive the passage to strict products (where the contribution of higher orders can dominate the contribution of the first order).
-However, for certain coadjoint orbits we will prove that point evaluations stay positive.
+For certain coadjoint orbits we will prove that point evaluations stay positive.

-It would be interesting to study the behaviour at the poles more explicitly.
-Karabegov proved in \cite{karabegov:1999a} that if $G$ is in addition compact then the algebras at the poles coincide with the Berezin--Toeplitz quantization \cite{cahen.gutt.rawnsley:1990a, cahen.gutt.rawnsley:1993a, cahen.gutt.rawnsley:1994a, cahen.gutt.rawnsley:1995a}.
-In particular, they are finite dimensional.
-In this sense our infinite dimensional Fr\'echet algebras $(\analytics(\orb{}), *_\hbar)$ interpolate between the finite dimensional Berezin--Toeplitz algebras.